Resource Allocation in Hybrid Radio-Optical IoT Networks using GNN with Multi-task Learning: Introduction

 Multi-band communication is a promising solution\cite{10179155,10539139,10034753} for next-generation IoT networks.
 By leveraging the use of multiple communication bands, such as a combination of RF bands and Optical Wireless Communication (OWC) technologies (e.g., visible light, infrared), multi-band networks can allow IoT devices to dynamically select the most suitable band based on real-time factors such as the IoT application's data rate and latency requirements, environment, or the devices' condition (e.g., energy budget).
 The intelligent integration of RF and OWC in a hybrid system has the potential to exploit their complementary strengths.
-In particular, RF remains essential for long-range connectivity and non-line-of-sight (NLoS) communication, whereas OWC, operating in visible light, infrared, or terahertz (THz) bands, offers high-capacity, low-latency, and interference-free communication~\cite{Katz_2024}.
+RF remains essential for providing long-range connectivity and non-line-of-sight (NLoS) communication, whereas OWC, operating in visible light, infrared, or terahertz (THz) bands, offers high-capacity, low-latency, and interference-free communication~\cite{Katz_2024}.
 Such integration not only mitigates congestion in heavily utilized bands but also improves resilience by providing an alternative communication medium in case of network failures\cite{8960379}.
 Optical components such as infrared LEDs and photodetectors are low-cost, energy-efficient, and widely available, making hybrid RF-OWC architectures feasible with limited additional hardware complexity\cite{10008721,10539390}.
-Fig.~\ref{example} illustrates a smart hospital scenario with multiple access points (APs) and IoT nodes, leveraging hybrid RF-OWC technologies for seamless, real-time data transmission.
-RF signals facilitate general wireless communication, such as patient monitoring and medical device connectivity.
-In contrast, OWC signals are used in sensitive areas such as MRI rooms to avoid RF interference and enable high-precision surgical environments and patient monitoring stations.
-Recent works~\cite{Katz_2024,10539390} have illustrated the practical feasibility of RF-OWC IoT networks by studying and designing sustainable IoT networking that combines RF and VLC for data communication and energy harvesting, allowing battery-less or ultra-low-power operation.
+Fig.~\ref{example} illustrates a smart hospital scenario with multiple access points (APs) and IoT nodes equipped with RF and OWC, where RF supports general wireless connectivity and OWC is used in sensitive areas such as MRI rooms to avoid RF interference.
+Recent works~\cite{Katz_2024,10539390} have demonstrated the practical feasibility of RF-OWC IoT networks that combine RF and Visible Light Communications (VLC) for data transfer and energy harvesting, enabling battery-less or ultra-low-power operation.

 Despite the enormous advantages, the integration of RF and OWC technologies into a unified hybrid communication system presents several challenges in optimizing the RF-OWC resources allocated to serve IoT nodes.
 First, OWC and RF have different propagation characteristics, processing, and energy profiles, increasing the optimization problem complexity.
 This challenge becomes even more pronounced when considering practical IoT implementations that often involve dual and sometimes conflicting objectives, such as maximizing network throughput while minimizing latency.
 Second, the scalability of the hybrid RF-OWC resource allocation solution is particularly critical in IoT networks due to networks typically consisting of multiple APs, with the number of IoT nodes being at least an order of magnitude higher~\cite{iotanalytics2024}.
 Moreover, seamless integration of RF and OWC technologies requires adaptive and context-aware resource management that can respond to varying link quality, dynamic availability, and the constrained energy budgets of IoT devices.
 This is especially difficult in low-power IoT networks where decisions must be made promptly and often under uncertainty due to incomplete or changing channel conditions.
 Despite the growing body of research on hybrid RF-OWC systems, to the best of our knowledge, addressing these resource allocation challenges holistically in hybrid RF-OWC IoT networks remains an open research question.